 Supply chain issues and rising construction costs are making buyers reluctant to take a chance on places that need a major renovation.
 In cases where the apartment needs work, Teich says, "buyers need 'vision'—it's imperative to have virtual staging on hand to show what is possible."

 Virtual staging—with abstract art, clean lines and a complementary color scheme—creates a contemporary interior layered on top of that decluttered digital image of a room.
 (If you're buying be sure you know the difference between digital marketing material and the actual condition of the apartment before you set up your viewing).

 The past few years have ushered in other changes for professional real estate photographers: Weinstein says he’s being asked to provide lots more photographs for each listing including pictures of potential office space.

-How do you make a washer dryer bright and attractive?
-“You just take a nice clean photo—get all the detergent out of the area and take a nice picture of a washer dryer,” he says.
+How do you make laundry machines bright and attractive?
+“You just take a nice clean photo—get all the detergent out of the area and take a nice picture of a washer/dryer,” he says.

-There's also the, perhaps obvious, reason not to believe you can use your own pictures and follow up later with better material: There is no additional cost to the seller.
+There's also the obvious reason not to believe you can use your own pictures and follow up later with better material: There is no additional cost to the seller.
 "It is part of our services and preparation for the sale of a property," Teich says.